-- Fraudulent websites set up by scammers to trick online shoppers into entering personal or financial information.
+Fraudulent websites set up by scammers are designed to trick online shoppers into entering personal or financial information.

-- Gift card scams.
+Gift cards are a scammer’s favorite way to steal your money.
 Anyone who contacts you and demands that you pay them with a gift card, for any reason, is always a scammer.

-- Phishing emails that lure victims with holiday deals or offers, encouraging you to click malicious links.
+Phishing emails lure victims with holiday deals or offers that encourage you to click on malicious links.

-These tips will help you give gifts, not personal information:
+Here are tips to help you give gifts, not personal information:

-- Don’t use public Wi-Fi.
+Don’t use public Wi-Fi.
 Public Wi-Fi in coffee shops, shopping centers, or hotels is often unsecure, which means any information you send while connected to these networks can be accessed by fraudsters.
-Set up a personal hotspot on your phone, which is more secure than public Wi-Fi.
+Using your own mobile data is more secure than public Wi-Fi.

 With a little careful planning, your holiday season will remain one of only joy.
 Be smart, be cautious, and know that RCU has your back.
 For more information, visit redwoodcu.org/security.